raspberrypi/userland/host_applications/linux/apps/raspicam/README.md

 	--keypress		-k	Keypress mode

 The camera is run for the requested time (-t), and a captures can be initiated throughout that by pressing the Enter key.
 Press X then Enter will exit the application before the timeout is reached.
 If the timeout is set to 0, the camera will run indefinitely until X then Enter is typed.
+Additional supported keys: 'i', 'o' and 'r'.
+Press 'i' then Enter will zoom in by 10%.
+Press 'o' then Enter will zoom out by 10%.
+Press 'r' then Enter will reset zoom.
 Using the verbose option (-v) will display a prompt asking for user input, otherwise no prompt is displayed.

 	--signal			-s	Signal mode